vuejs/v2.vuejs.org/src/v2/guide/components-slots.md

 </span>
 ```

-We might want to replace this fallback content to display the user's first name, instead of last, like this:
+You might want to replace this fallback content to display the user's first name, instead of last, like this:

 ``` html
 <current-user>